enterpriseready/enterpriseready/content/podcast/tom-preston-werner-github.md

 title = "Tom Preston-Werner of Github" type = "podcast" hero = ""
-metadescription = "The EnterpriseReady Podcast is a show aiming to change the enterprise software narrative from how to sell to the enterprise, to how to build for the enterprise. pagetitle = "Tom Preston-Werner, Github - EnterpriseReady Podcast | BUILDING the world’s best enterprise software" ogimage = "podcast/images/podcast_og.png"
+metadescription = "The EnterpriseReady Podcast is a show aiming to change the enterprise software narrative from how to sell to the enterprise, to how to build for the enterprise." pagetitle = "Tom Preston-Werner, Github - EnterpriseReady Podcast | BUILDING the world’s best enterprise software" ogimage = "podcast/images/podcast_og.png"
 +++